Fitness Appraisal Testing

 Is it possible to have my follow up appointment sooner then 1 week after the assessment?

 Once you have completed the assessment, it is preferred that you give your body time to recover and see how you feel.
-Additionally, it will allow time for your treating therapist to put together your results package and prepare for your follow-up appointment.
+Additionally, it will allow time for your kinesiologist to put together your results package and prepare for your follow-up appointment.
 If you have an extenuating circumstance would like to have your follow up sooner, please discuss with your therapist and they will do their best to accommodate.